amelentev/java-oo/README.md

 	| []= | set, put  | `map[s] = v` <=> `map.put(s,v)`,  `lst[i] = v` <=> `lst.set(i,v)`

 These methods exists in many java classes (ex:BigInteger,BigDecimal) so you can use operators on them "out of the box".
+Or you can add these methods to your classes to use OO.

 ## Subprojects